City South Tram Line Replacement

 • Single occupation of only 17 days

-The PTP Alliance brings McConnell Dowell, Arup and Mott MacDonald together with the Department of Infrastructure and Transport ato deliver community-based and value-for-money public transport solutions that improve liveability and connectivity for South Australians – delivered safely and with minimal disruption to local communities.
+The PTPA brought together ourselves, Arup and Mott MacDonald (design), and the Department for Infrastructure and Transport (customer) to deliver value-for-money public transport solutions that improve liveability and connectivity for South Australians.

-Modifications to existing traffic arrangements and car parking were also required to accommodate the dedicated tram corridor, including a reduction in traffic lanes in each direction, rationalisation of vehicle right hand turns and modifications to some car parking along King William Street, whilst maintaining cycling facilities along the alignment.
+Modifications to existing traffic arrangements and car parking were also required to accommodate the dedicated tram corridor, including a reduction in traffic lanes in each direction, rationalisation of the vehicle right-hand turns, and modifications to some car parking along King William Street, whilst maintaining cycling facilities along the alignment.

-Works included the demolition and replacement of the existing tracks and concrete slab, adjustments to the existing tram overhead wiring system, poles, road resurfacing and line marking, tree pruning and new landscaping.
+Works included the demolition and replacement of the existing tracks and concrete slab, adjustments to the existing tram overhead wiring system, and poles, road resurfacing and line marking, tree pruning, and new landscaping.

-Works included the demolition of the existing tram stop and construction of new platforms, accessible via an upgraded pedestrian crossing, shelter, signage and platform furniture.
+Works included the demolition of the existing tram stop and the construction of new platforms, accessible via an upgraded pedestrian crossing, shelter, signage, and platform furniture.

-The project was completed on time and on budget with a single occupation of only 17 days, at which time the Tram was terminated at South Terrace, with bus services providing access into the CBD.
+The project was completed on time and within budget with a single occupation of only 17 days, at which time the Tram was terminated at South Terrace, with bus services providing access to the CBD.
 Trams were returned to service as scheduled and as promised to the community.

 Project Gallery